Kai-Deux/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 11. Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.
 	- You are allowed to use the standard library
 	- Your program will be compiled with this command: gcc -Wall -pedantic -Werror -Wextra -std=gnu89 100-prime_factor.c -o 100-prime_factor -lm
+12. Write a function that prints an integer.
+	-Prototype: void print_number(int n);
+	- You can only use _putchar function to print